dxw/contracts/README.md

 ## Contracts

 This is where we keep, version control and collaborate on improvements to our contracts.
+Since we created them, they've been used by a few other people.

-It is plausibly not of general interest!
-But if you'd care to open an issue or submit a pull request, we'll gladly look at it.
-And if you're running a similar business and would like to fork the repo, you're more than welcome to do so.
+Most people fork and edit these to suit, but if you find an issue or make an improvement, please do open an issue or submit a pull request, and we'll gladly look at it.

-## Uage
+## Usage

 1. Clone the repo: